 Jamaica (pronounced “HAH-MY-CAH” in English) is a simple but unique drink, and has only two ingredients other than water.
 Aguas frescas—literally, “fresh water” fruit drinks—are very common all over Mexico.
-They come in many flavors: horchata (made with a rice-base), sandía (watermelon), piña (pineapple), limón (lime), tamarindo (tamarind), naranja (orange), mango and so on.
-There are a lot of places in Mexico where you can buy aguas frescas out on the street, in the market, as pre-made powder mixes (also sold in the U.S.), etc., and many people make them at home from scratch because it’s so easy.
-Everytime we visit family in Mexico, nearly every meal made at home is accompanied by some kind of agua fresca.
+They come in many flavors: horchata (made with a rice-base), sandía (watermelon), agua de piña (pineapple), limón (lime), tamarindo (tamarind), naranja (orange), agua de mango and so on.
+There are a lot of places in Mexico where you can buy aguas frescas out on the street, in the market, as pre-made powder mixes (also sold in the U.S.), and so on, and many people make them at home from scratch because it’s so easy.
+Every time we visit family in Mexico, nearly every meal made at home is accompanied by some kind of agua fresca.

-Some households serve their jamaica a bit more tart like cranberry juice; we like ours a little sweeter (but not syrupy-sweet) and I dilute it by adding half a glass of water to half a glass of juice.
+Some households serve their agua de jamaica a bit more tart like cranberry juice; we like ours a little sweeter (but not syrupy-sweet) and I dilute it by adding half a glass of water to half a glass of juice.
 I use granulated cane sugar; I prefer a brand called Zulka, which is Mexican, non-GMO, vegan-friendly and can be substituted 1:1 with processed white sugar.
 You can generally find this brand in all Mexican markets, many Latin American specialty grocers and even some mainstream retailers such as Target and Walmart.

-- 2 cups (about 2 ounces) dried flor de jamaica (hibiscus flower calyces)
+- 2 cups (about 2 ounces in weight) dried flor de jamaica (hibiscus flower calyces)

-- 3/4 to 1 cup granulated cane sugar
+- 3/4 to 1 cup Zulka morena granulated cane sugar

 - 8 cups water

-Refrigerate.
-Yields about 6 cups of concentrated juice.
+- Refrigerate.
 When serving, cut with 50 percent water to dilute.